 Usually Musical Theatre workshops will take place in the main theatre at The Dream Factory.
 Sometimes your space will vary, depending upon special events that are also running at the theatre that day.

 What should I wear to my Musical Theatre workshop?

 What you dress in is very important!
 You must wear comfortable and practical clothing that you can move freely and dance in, as well as trainers or dance shoes.
 If you do not arrive wearing appropriate clothing, you may not be admitted to the workshop.

 Do I need to bring anything with me to my workshop?

-Yes, you must always bring a pencil to make notes on your music (not a pen, as you will often need to amend what you’ve written)…and you should always bring a bottle of water as you will need to keep yourself fresh and hydrated.
+Yes, you must always bring a pen or pencil to make notes on your music, on the first week of the season you will be given lyrics for the numbers that you are going to be working on, you need to bring these lyrics to every session…and you should always bring a bottle of water as you will need to keep yourself fresh and hydrated.

 Do I need to be able to read to join this course?